Wix Review: Is it a Good Choice for Your Business Website?

 Wix is a secure platform.
 All Wix websites come with a free SSL certificate, in which the website link starts with https://, instead of http:// (note the missing “s”).

-What this does is enable the encrypted transfer of data between web browsers and websites, and it makes users feel more secure visiting your Wix website.
+What this does is enable the encrypted transfer of data between web browsers and websites, and makes users feel more secure visiting your Wix website.
 If you’ve ever had the experience of clicking on a website, and your web browser blocking it and warning you that it’s potentially unsafe, that’s probably because it’s missing an SSL certificate.
 This won’t happen to visitors entering your Wix website, since you’ll have one automatically.

-You’ll be safe from malicious visitors on your end too, since Wix uses a multiple layer security architecture and firewalls to protect websites from unauthorized access.
+You’ll be safe from malicious visitors on your end too, since Wix uses multiple layer security architecture and firewalls to protect websites from unauthorized access.

 Wix is also a PCI Level 1 Merchant & Service Provider and is certified as ISO 27001 and ISO 27018 compliant.
 This basically means it meets the highest standards of security for processing payments, and follows international best practices for security and data protection.

-7. Help and Support
+Getting Help and Support with Wix

 Wix’s knowledge center is a helpful resource when it comes to simple technical questions about meta tags and page redirects.
-There are also a series of video courses on Wix Learn that can help users learn how to maximize the website builder’s potential.
+There is also a series of video courses on Wix Learn that can help users learn how to maximize the website builder’s potential.

-But if you want to speak to a real human – even about an issue as vital as billing – Wix makes it somewhat hard to access direct contact.
+But if you want to speak to a real human, even about an issue as vital as billing, Wix makes it somewhat hard to access direct contact.
 There’s no public phone line.
-Instead you can request a callback, which may come in several hours after your request.
+Instead, you can request a callback, which may come in several hours after your request.

 This callback option isn’t easy to find.
-It was only after asking the Help bot directly “How can I speak to a human?” that this service even presented itself.
+It was only after asking the Help bot directly, “How can I speak to a human?” that this service even presented itself.

 Enjoy building your new Wix website today